Merrell17/cinema_booking_system/timelog.md

 * *1 hour* Read Hotel Booking Dissertation in full

 ## 09 October 2020
-* *2 hours* Looking at pros and cons of Vue and Odeon
+* *2 hours* Looking at pros and cons of Vue and Odeon including mobile apps

 ## 11 October 2020
 * *1 hour* Reading Game Based Learning Dissertation in full